 On the day of the exam, they will be given a choice of two questions from each part of the exam on which they will write.
 All questions require a student to link the main theme of the question to another subfield of political science.
 Students will type their exams in designated computer labs.

 The Department will schedule one meeting in the fall at which we will give students advice on how to study for the exam.
-At a second meeting, in early January, we will distribute the exam questions.
-We encourage the formation of study groups among students who should begin their preparation prior to the distribution of questions.
+At the end of the meeting, we will distribute exam questions.
+We recommend the formation of study groups, though we encourage students to prepare their own answers to all questions.